 We value an approach to research assessment founded on integrity and transparency and have designed our REF processes accordingly.
 Getting it right means we recognise, celebrate and foster research excellence; and we evaluate our researchers in fair, accurate and transparent ways, including through the responsible use of research metrics in decision-making.

-As part of our institutional commitment to the responsible use of research metrics, in 2019 the University of Salford became a signatory to the San Francisco Declaration on Research Assessment (DORA) [https://sfdora.org/read/].
+As part of our institutional commitment to the responsible use of research metrics, in 2019 the University of Salford became a signatory to the San Francisco Declaration on Research Assessment (DORA).
 However, signing DORA is just the first step.
-By early 2020, our academic-led task Responsible Research Assessment task group will have produced a set of complementary institutional principles and guidance, as well as a roadmap to drive the changes needed to make sure we live by these principles.
+Our academic-led Responsible Research Assessment task group has produced a set of complementary institutional principles and guidance, and the University is putting in place a roadmap to drive the changes needed to make sure we live by these principles.

 Our REF preparations are led by the Pro Vice-Chancellor for Research and Innovation, Professor Karl Dayson.
 The preparation of our submission is managed primarily through the REF Steering Group with formal governance of the process overseen by the Research and Enterprise Committee (a committee of Senate).